ACLU says Facebook allows employers to post discriminatory ads

 The complaint alleges that Facebook (FB) allows advertisers to target job ads based on age and gender.
 This is against federal and local laws, including Title VII of the Civil Rights Act of 1964.
 Additionally, the government can forbid job advertising that discriminates based on sex, according to a Supreme Court ruling in 1973, the complaint said.

-"I shouldn't be shut out of the chance to hear about a job opportunity just because I am a woman," said Linda Bradley, one of the three complainants in the case, according to a press release.
+"I shouldn't be shut out of the chance to hear about a job opportunity just because I am a woman," said Bobbi Spees, one of the three complainants in the case, according to a press release.

 "There is no place for discrimination on Facebook; it's strictly prohibited in our policies," said Facebook spokesperson Joe Osborne in a statement to CNNMoney.
 "We look forward to defending our practices once we have an opportunity to review the complaint."